darkn3rd/script-tut/testbox/README.md

 The idea for this area is to develop testing that can verify functionality of scripts on a given platform and environment.
 I can quickly expose any issues, and explore workarounds.

+## Status

+Implemented basic support for running tests in scripting and shell scripting areas (windows later).
+Currently, it just executes a script.
+Plan of Attack is to add basic environment detection and reporting, then test verification.
+(January 5th, 2014).

 ## The Product Plan

 ### Scope